 Cyber Experts Warn Of Vulnerabilities Facing 2020 Election Machines

-A group of guys are starring into a laptop, exchanging excited giggles.
+A group of guys are staring into a laptop, exchanging excited giggles.
 Every couple minutes there's an "oooooh" that morphs into an expectant hush.

 The Las Vegas scene seems more like a college dorm party than a deep dive into the democratic process.